 Project Resources and Templates

-All projects for Information Technology are formally requested using an online proposal form.
+All projects for Information Technology are formally requested using a proposal form.
 Projects are reviewed by IT Tech/OP Leadership.

 Conducting a Lessons Learned meeting after the project is complete can be a powerful tool for improving the execution of projects.
 This agenda can be used as a starting point for that meeting.